-I didn’t understand the question.
-I didn’t know there was a refridgerator, and then I remembered there was a kitchennette by the door of the room where our meetings were held.
-After three years moderating this group, I had never once been in the kitchen.
+Honestly, I didn’t understand the question.
+I didn’t know we had a refrigerator.
+Then I remembered there was a kitchenette near the entrance.
+After three years of leading this meeting, I had never looked in the kitchen.

 He nodded and left.

-There are dozens of articles on the Internet on how to handle a breakup.
-Many list “what to do” or “what not to do” with cute illustrations and infographics.
-These always seem reductive to me because I do not believe such a personal thing can be reduced to a set of rules.
-I think the only way to write about breakups is to tell one’s own story.
-That’s usually what people want to hear, anyway.
-The story of how it happened, how it hurt, and how you got through it.
+There are dozens of articles online about how to handle a breakup.
+Many of them list what to do or what not to do with cute illustrations.
+These always seem so reductive because I do not believe such a personal thing can be reduced to a list of dos and don’ts.
+The only way I heal is to write about things — how they happened, how I got through them, and what I hope to learn from them.

-I recently read a book called Gratitude by Oliver Sacks, published posthumously.
-Gratitude is four essays that Sacks wrote during the final few years of his life.
-The fourth and final one, “Sabbath,” was written two weeks before his death of terminal cancer.
+I recently read a book, Gratitude by Oliver Sacks, which was published posthumously.
+Gratitude is composed of four essays that Sacks wrote during the final few years of his life.
+The fourth and final essay, “Sabbath,” was written two weeks before the author’s death.

-It was a death he saw coming and, as a medical writer, one he faced with the tools he knew — analysis, essaying, and the ability to look at his own life as if it was laid under a microscope.
-He scoped out the little parts of it, studied his suffering, and let it be real.
-At 81 years old, Sacks writes, “I cannot pretend I am without fear.
+It was a death he saw coming and, as a medical writer, one he faced with the tools he knew — writing, essaying, and the ability to look at his own life as if under a microscope.
+He studied the parts of it and learned how to craft his last days into something important and beautiful — a final send-off from a man who was skilled with words and respected the power of stories.
+As an 81-year-old who would not live to see 82, Sacks writes: “I cannot pretend I am without fear.
 But my predominant feeling is one of gratitude.
 I have loved and been loved; I have been given much and I have given something in return; I have read and traveled and thought and written.
 I have had an intercourse with the world, the special intercourse of writers and readers.”